Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: The NEXUS Pipeline

-As outlined in Section~\ref{sec:method}, our pipeline integrates three different models.
-In a real operational setting, the pipeline is triggered by the appearance of a new CME entry in the DONKI catalog.
+As outlined in Section~\ref{sec:method}, our NEXUS pipeline integrates three different models.
+In a real operational setting, NEXUS is triggered by the appearance of a new CME entry in the DONKI catalog.
 The launch time at $21.5$~\rs, along with the CME's longitude ($lon$), latitude ($lat$), half-width ($\lambda$), and initial speed ($V_0$), are then extracted from the DONKI entry and used to initialize the ELEvo simulations.

 If ELEvo predicts an Earth impact, we extract the predicted window of arrival as described in Section~\ref{sec:elevo}.
 Once this window begins at L1, we use ARCANE to examine the in situ measurements for CME arrival signatures.
 A CME is considered detected if the onset of a sheath is identified within the predicted arrival window.
 For events lacking a sheath, the detection of the MO onset within the window counts as a detection instead.